-Susanna Fournier is a core collaborator on LULU v.7 // aspects of a femme fatale, on now at Buddies in Bad Times Theatre.
+Susanna Fournier is a core collaborator on LULU v.7 // aspects of a femme fatale, that played at Buddies in Bad Times Theatre.
 In the show, what begins as sex-farce-monster-tragedy transforms into an intimate look at sex and death, love and grief, and the tension between art, politics, and longing in the twenty-first century.

 Ask a sommelier how to learn about wine, they’ll tell you to drink it.
 Ask a writer how to learn about writing, they’ll tell you to write.
 I don’t think this approach works for brain surgery, but it’s what I’ve used to learn about love.